It's Rush Limbaugh here on the cutting edge of societal evolution.

 So we're practicing great restraint here.

-I mean, there are countless opportunities here for Ribald humor that we are exercising great restraint on.
+I mean, there are countless opportunities here for ribald humor that we are exercising great restraint on.

-Here's Nerdley, I'll tell you.
+Here's nerdly, I'll tell you.

 Now you know why I didn't say it so that everybody could hear me.